joshdifabio/composed/README.md

 ### Get the authors of a specific package

-You can fetch anything from the `composer.json` file of a package, for example authors.
+You can fetch data from the `composer.json` file of a specific package.

 ```php
 $requires = ComposerUtils\package_config('phpunit/phpunit', 'authors');